• FSE: MAL2

 Starting in 2017, field work at Ivana included three phases of reverse circulation (“RC”) drilling of 488 shallow holes totaling over 7,600 metres.
 Results from the three drilling programs were used in the current Mineral Resource Estimate.

 Work continues to expand the known mineralization within 20km of the Ivana deposit.
-Pit sampling, auger sampling, geophysics and drilling have been used to delineate multiple new targets for additional resources, including Ivana West, Central, North and the most recently identified, Cuatro and Ivana East target areas.
+Pit sampling, auger sampling, geophysics and drilling have been used to delineate multiple new targets to explore for additional resources, including Ivana West, Central, North and the most recently identified, Cuatro and Ivana East target areas.

 Please refer to the most recent News Releases and Presentation for details of the on-going program.